tanweien/tp/docs/UserGuide.md

+---
+layout: page
-# NUSearch User guide v1.2
+title: NUSearch User Guide V1.3
+---

 NUSearch is a **desktop app for managing NUS staff contacts, optimized for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI). <br>